-A key conviction underlying the existence of the Centre is that the virtues that make up good character can be learnt and taught, but that these have been largely neglected in schools and in the professions.
+A key conviction underlying the existence of the Centre is that the virtues that make up good character can be 'caught', 'taught' and 'sought', but that these have been largely neglected in schools and in the professions.
 It is also a key conviction that the more people exhibit good character and virtues, the healthier our society.
 As such, the Centre undertakes development projects seeking to promote the practical applications of its research evidence.